Everything that’s produced in the modern world has some negative effect on the environment, and the same goes for soap from the store.

 There is some volatility involved in any soap recipe, so being in the middle of a big space with plenty of open windows (and a few fans) will be your best bet.

-You’ll want to put on rubber gloves, some form of protective eyewear, and a face mask to avoid inhaling any fumes that rise from the lye mixture.
+You’ll want to put on rubber gloves or any other disposable gloves alternatives, some form of protective eyewear, and a face mask to avoid inhaling any fumes that rise from the lye mixture.
 Do not gloss over the importance of this.

 Olive Oil Soap